mnmohsen/personalwebsite/_projects/sonos-teardown/index.md

 ## Design Constraints

-The project was shaped by several real-world constraints:
+The project was shaped by several constraints:

 - Children above age 5 should be able to achieve a successful launch using only the exhibit and posted instructions
 - All magnets must be contained within the exhibit